-Finally, students will be required to take and pass the NCLEX Practical Nursing Exit Exam with a minimum score of 850 in order to receive a passing grade in the course.
-Students will be provided with opportunities to re-take the exam until reaching an 850 score within the program completion guidelines of the Practical Nursing program.
+Finally, students will be required to take and pass the NCLEX Practical Nursing Exit Exam with at least a minimum score of that is listed on the Grading Scale of the NUR140 course syllabus.
+Students will be provided with opportunities to re-take the exam until they reach the minimum score within the program completion guidelines of the Practical Nursing program.
+Under no circumstances may a student's 150% maximum SAP date be extended.